 Oracle ZFS Storage Appliance integrates the cloud into its core architecture, making cloud storage available to all users and access protocols while eliminating on-premises cloud access licensing charges and the need for external gateways.
 Built using a powerful SMP design, multi-threaded OS, massive DRAM caches, and all flash storage, Oracle ZFS Storage Appliance powers the most demanding applications, from fast query responses and, rapid transaction processing to virtualization and cloud workloads.
 With these performance levels, you can easily achieve 4:1 consolidation of your current NAS filers and gain a higher return on your storage investment.

-IBM FlashSystem is ranked 2nd in Modular SAN (Storage Area Network) with 19 reviews while Oracle Sun ZFS Storage Appliance is ranked 9th in Modular SAN (Storage Area Network).
+IBM FlashSystem is ranked 2nd in Modular SAN (Storage Area Network) with 15 reviews while Oracle Sun ZFS Storage Appliance is ranked 9th in Modular SAN (Storage Area Network).
 IBM FlashSystem is rated 8.2, while Oracle Sun ZFS Storage Appliance is rated 0.0.
 The top reviewer of IBM FlashSystem writes "Simple licensing, good performance, and easy to use and administer".
-On the other hand, IBM FlashSystem is most compared with Pure Storage FlashArray, Dell EMC Unity XT, HPE Nimble Storage, Dell EMC PowerStore and HPE 3PAR StoreServ, whereas Oracle Sun ZFS Storage Appliance is most compared with NetApp FAS Series, HPE 3PAR StoreServ, Nutanix Acropolis AOS, HPE StorageWorks MSA and Huawei Symantec OceanSpace S5000.
+On the other hand, IBM FlashSystem is most compared with Pure Storage FlashArray, Dell EMC Unity XT, Dell EMC PowerStore, HPE Nimble Storage and NetApp AFF (All Flash FAS), whereas Oracle Sun ZFS Storage Appliance is most compared with NetApp FAS Series, HPE 3PAR StoreServ, Nutanix Acropolis AOS, HPE StorageWorks MSA and Dell EqualLogic PS series.